alicolak64/CoreProgrammingLanguage/README.md

 ---

-First, we test a function that adds the values of two variables of the "float" and "intel" data types.
+First, we test a function that sums the values of two variables of the "float" and "intel" data types.
 The function returns "float" as its return value.

 Our second program checks the numbers from 0 to 10 in a loop and prints the result according to their odd and even condition.